Black, brown, white

 The Boxollie is an energetic pooch and will need a great deal of exercise to stay happy and healthy and out of mischief.
 At least 2 hours per day is ideal, but the more, the better.
 One exercise session consisting of a slow walk or jog followed by a more intensive run or cycle is great.

-These dogs are intelligent too, and they’ll need mental stimulation as much as physical activity.
+Border Collie Boxer Mixes are intelligent too, and they’ll need mental stimulation as much as physical activity.
 Ball games or fetch is a great way to do this, as well as a way to solidify the bond between you and your dog.
 Agility training is highly recommended, as Boxollies will have a strong herding instinct that needs to be channeled into mentally stimulating activity if they are not regularly put to work.

 While the Boxollie may inherit some of the Boxer’s stubbornness, they are typically an easy breed to train.
-The Border Collie’s superior intellect usually shines through, and they are fast learners that typically pick up commands quickly.
+The Border Collie’s superior intellect usually shines through, and they are fast learners who typically pick up commands quickly.
 These dogs have an inherent eagerness to please their owners and a love for challenges, so training can quickly become an exercise that they look forward to.
 They are also highly adept at learning tricks and special commands.

 Boxollies typically have short coats or occasionally medium-length coats that are easy to look after.
 They shed moderately and will need a brush once or twice a week to get rid of any dead hair.
 If your Boxollie has the slightly longer coat of the Border Collie, you may need to brush more frequently and pay special attention to the feathering in their legs and tail.
 Bathing is not necessary unless they get particularly muddy, and even then, a rinse with warm water is all that’s needed, as soaps can strip their coat of its natural oils.